getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

     id?: string;
     // (undocumented)
     language?: string;
-    // Warning: (ae-forgotten-export) The symbol "PackageArtifactsLimits" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "limits" is marked as @public, but its signature references "PackageArtifactsLimits" which is marked as @alpha
     //
     // (undocumented)
     limits?: PackageArtifactsLimits;